-Finally, we note that the default pattern of social sector spending in most countries (and also in donor led development assistance programs) is to expand school inputs.
-These include both physical inputs, and programs for teacher training and capacity building.
-Our results show that the marginal returns of introducing reforms to better reward improved teacher effort and student learning may be particularly high in settings where inputs are being expanded.
-Of course, implementing teacher performance-pay systems will require investments in implementation capacity, but our estimates suggest that this could be a cost-effective investment and that doing so may meaningfully expand state capacity for improved service delivery in developing countries.
+The default pattern of social sector spending in most countries (and also in donor led development assistance programs) is to expand inputs.
+These include both physical inputs, and programs for training and capacity building.
+Our results show that the marginal returns of introducing reforms to better reward improved effort of front-line service providers may be particularly high in settings where inputs are being expanded.